 Plan.
 The most important aspect of this guide is having your trip mapped out before you start.
 Planning is everything, so make a list and stick to it.
 I waste the most money picking up things that aren't on my list because "hey, I could use that," and/or "what a deal."
+Even more common "Mom!
+Can I please have this?"
 NO, if you need it, it's already on your well planned list.

 Weekly Deals.
 We all have our favorite place to shop.
 Grab a free copy of your stores weekly circular ad on your next shopping trip, in the newspaper, or online.
 Use this to see what's on sale and what specials are going on, then plan your list and menu based on deals.